yaahc/rustconf/error-handling-isnt-all-about-errors.md

 Run with RUST_BACKTRACE=1 environment variable to display it.
 Run with RUST_BACKTRACE=full to include source snippets.</pre>

+Notes: And we can be consistent when reporting, here you can see a panic that produces almost identical output to our Eyre Reports.

+Now, I'm not giving this talk to talk about eyre.

-Notes: I'm giving this talk to share what I learned in the process of developing eyre and how it has changed how I look at error handling and error reporting.
+Next slide: I'm giving this talk to share what I learned in that yak shave to fix the error handling in my library, and how it has changed how I look at error handling and error reporting.

-Next slide: But before we get into the details of reporting lets first cover error handling at large.

 ---